sergeimolinari/IDOS-PPP/README.md

 # *Exploring the 3P Index: Data-Driven Insights for the MENA Team*

+# PRE-MEETING 10/7

+Dear Amirah, thank you very much for your great suggestions!
+I really like them very much.

+@Sergei, please include at least some of them into your dataset , see below between the lines!

+@ Tina: do we have by now indices measuring revolutions, coups d’état, etc.?
+No, unfortunately we don’t have.
+I haven’t pushed this further as I wasn’t sure we reached a consensus that we really go for it.
+Seems I misunderstood, sorry, I’ll follow up.
+We also discussed on different indicators (just successful revolutions and coups d’états, or also protests) and if I remember right, @Sergei, you wanted to look into the GDELT and Mass mobilization data Semuhi had suggested?

+@ all how about measuring competing positions in government budget such as military, police etc.?
+Good idea.
+Police expenditure might also give a hint about repression of protests, see above.
+We would then need to factor in whether there is or has been in the recent past an open intra-state conflict or civil war.

+A. additional regressors/control variables - they should mainly “not” be correlated with our main regressor GDP growth:

+1. Official Development Assistance (ODA): in low and middle -income countries, a large share of service delivery maybe funded externally.

+Agree!
+(Markus) yes (Tina)

+2. log(population) and the urbanization level: population scale and density or the scale and geography of the population could affect service delivery (e.g. per capita coverage, logistical costs). level of urbanization measured as= (Urban population/ Total population) x 100 Agree with both!
+(Markus) yes, very good points (Tina)

+1. Institutional quality (Rule of Law, Government Effectiveness, Control of Corruption, Democracy Index/regime type: from the World Governance Indicators): strong institutions help translate GDP into actual service delivery.
+Countries with same income levels may differ a lot in performance due to governance quality and responsiveness.

+Agree with Rule of Law, Government Effectiveness and Control of Corruption!
+In turn, Democracy Index is already included in our Participation Index!
+(Markus) Plus we had the rule of law index under provision, though we didn’t get enough data for a lot of countries (Tina)

+4. Demographics such as % of population under 15, that is the dependency ratio: young populations require more education and health services, influencing both needs and policy priorities (the assumption would be the higher the rate the more we should observe gov provision.

+I would suggest to take total age dependency ratio instead as we did in our first article!
+(Markus) agree (Tina)

+5. Fiscal capacity such as government spending as % of GDP, tax revenue as % of GDP: GDP enables capacity, but actual government spending channels that capacity into services (I have doubts about this one but worth it to look into it, I see also the counter logic not to use it).

+Correlates too much with our provision index.
+Government spending is exactly the output that we measure!
+(Markus) I don’t think that this is exactly what we did before.
+Fiscal capacity as suggested by Amirah would be the whole cake, and the different provision subindices we measured would be the slices of the cake.
+For me, it is the same logic as with ODA figures, see above.
+So far we used high-income vs low-income as a proxy for that (see our first paper) but does this necessarily reflect the fiscal capacity of the government?
+(Tina)

+6. Human capital indicators such as the literacy rate (or illiteracy for that matter) and average years of schooling: These are both outcome variables but are also “facilitators” of service provision, especially in health and education sectors (the higher the easier is distribution so to speak).

+Correlates too much with our provision index!
+(Markus) I’m not sure this brings a lot of new insights.
+As Markus wrote, it is correlated with our provision index, and the part that is not correlated to it is very differentiated and difficult to argue (household decisions why not to send their kids to school, due to poverty and need of income, social norms, lack of awareness…) (Tina)

+7. Conflict such as the presence of conflict, fragility index, or dummy for fragile
+   states: conflict-affected countries likely to experience service delivery breakdowns regardless of GDP.
+This variable is included in our protection index but not in the provision index so can be safely used as a regressor for the Provision P.

+Correlates too much with our protection index index (Markus) I agree (Tina)

+B. regression model

+Despite the limited number of years we should make use of the panel nature of our dataset as Markus has stressed several times.
+We should:

+1. Use panel data with country fixed effects to control for unobserved time-invariant characteristics.
+Do with and without.
+Perhaps we want to know about country specifics or region specifics (Markus)
+1. Add year fixed effects to control for time shocks.
+Do with and without.
+Perhaps we want to know about effects of global shocks at specific times (Markus)
+1. Consider using clustered standard errors at the country level to account for serial correlation.
+1. Since GDP growth is quite volatile we could lag GDP growth, so for example use average growth over the past 2–3 years to reflect the delayed impact on government capabilities.
+Very good idea.
+Yes: please do!
+(Markus)
+1. We should probably introduce the additional controls one after the other to see how the regression changes with additions and to observe the robustness in our variables.
+   Agree!
+Agree to all of them (Tina)

 # MEETING 28/5

 - Markus -> We have identified the following possible independent variables as possible